Mgineer117/Meta-CPO/README.md

 ```
 pip install -r requirements.txt
 ```
-This will install all the necessary packages listed in the requirements.txt file into your conda environment.

 To execute experiments, **ensure that you have the relevant custom meta-environments in the directory.** If not, please refer to the "Custom Environment" section below.
 Then, run the following command: